 Working in collaboration with fellow teachers, UNH faculty and graduate student mentors, industry professionals and educational experts, participants will design projects to implement during the 2022 – 23 school year.
 Tech for Teachers is part of NH CREATES, a workforce development initiative at UNH, and funded by a Science Education Partnership Award (SEPA) grant from the National Institutes of General Medical Sciences (NIGMS), National Institutes of Health (NIH).

 TECH FOR TEACHERS / PROGRAM OVERVIEW

 - Attend seminars and develop deeper learning in regenerative medicine and project-based learning.

 - Initiate design of individual projects and observe projects in action at UNH Tech Camp.

-- Observe and assist with middle and high school projects focused on molecular biology and the cryopreservation of cells — two fundamental areas of regenerative medicine and biofabrication.
+- Observe and assist with middle and high school projects focused on regenerating planaria, cryopreservation of cells, bioinformatics and molecular biology.